supacode/post-xyz/README.md

 # POST CRUD

 This app built using Vite/VueJS3, styled with Tailwind and uses Vue Query for data fetching.
+The app uses IndexedDB with Dexie.js for local data storage.

 ## Installation